How to Install a Dishwasher: A Guide for New Zealand Homeowners

 Personally, we’re fans of a Fisher and Paykel Dishdrawer.
 Two dishwashers in the space of one, meaning you can pop one on after each meal and don’t have to run out of forks waiting for the dishwasher to be full to run a cycle! (or was that just us?)

 At Ka Pai Plumbing, the team understands the importance of getting it done right.
-Whether you’re confident in your DIY skills or prefer to leave it to your usual plumber, this step-by-step guide will help you understand how to install your dishwasher.
+Whether you're confident in your DIY skills or prefer to leave it to your usual plumber, it's worth knowing where the line is before you start.

 If you’re replacing an old dishwasher, disconnect it from power, water, and drainage before starting.
 For a brand-new installation, make sure a water supply line, drain line, and power outlet are ready for connection (you might need to call your usual electrician for this).